ganesh-sadanala/BookStore/README.md

 ## Available Scripts

-In the project directory, you can run:
+Install java and maven and In the project directory, you can run:

 ### `mvn clean install`